MehmetUzel/photographer-appoinment/README.md

 # photographer-appoinment
 Photograph shooting planner and appoinment system for customers

+# Current Features

+Register, Login and Logout for User

+Adding Address

+Creating Appointment for user in admin-edit page

+Exporting appointments from django-admin panel

+Filtering appointments from django-admin panel and sorting them by date.

+Only letting one appointment for one user

+Creating Off Days

+Off days are display as booked to users because customer dont want users be able to see they are not working at that time

+Calendar view for users to see which days are available

+Displaying appointment details in admin-edit page

+Creating Shoot Plan for user.
+(Shoot-plan includes shoot-type album and num-of-concept)

+Selecting Concepts

+If num-of-concepts decreased after selecting concepts.
+Concept selection screen shows cute message to user "You decreased number of concepts so you should leave some of them, We are sorry 🥲"

+Compressing Concepts photos when admin uploads them so page speed does not suffer from huge files.

+All delevelopment made in English but due to customer frontend translated to Turkish.

+Flow of the usage of website forced to user for example they cannot create shoot_plan before they add address information and so on.
+They have to select everything correctly before accessing appointment selection screen.

 # Known Issues and Planned Feature
+Login user automatically when they register.

+Adding All of the cities and districts for Turkey

 Is down_payment paid or not ? because price field is currently not implemented.

 Smtp Configuration